hkotb/xprotcas/README.md

 # xProtCAS: a toolkit for extracting conserved accessible surfaces from protein structures

-Pipeline to rank patches on the protein surface based on their evolutionary conservation.
-Hence, it can be used to find accessible, functional regions or pockets.
-The relatively high conservation property of SLiM-binding interfaces makes them more likely to be ranked first by the pipeline in SLiM-binding domains.
+Pipeline to score residues and extract patches from the protein surface based on their conservation.
+Hence, it can be used to find accessible, functional regions or binding interfaces.

 ## Table of contents
 * [Description](#description)